JakobOrion/around-react/README.md

 * Delete buttons only appear on the cards added by the user
 * When delete button is clicked, a confirmation popup appears before removing the card
 * Saving indicator appears while forms are submitting
+* Ported form validation (still using class component)

 Functionality to be added:
-* Form validation and resets
+* Finish converting form validation to functional component

 ### Some of the new tools and techniques learned this sprint